melonead/Melon_ead/README.md

-- 👋 Hi, I’m @Brian-Ogoma
+- 👋 Hi, I’m @Melon_ead
-- � I’m interested in web development
+- � I’m interested in web development using flask
-- � I’m currently learning javascript
+- � I’m currently learning python

 <!---
 Brian-Ogoma/Brian-Ogoma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.